jeeva1429/random-meal-loader/README.md

 # Functionality
 ## The web application has the following functionality:

-1.## Random Meal Generator: Users can click on the "Random Meal" button to generate a random meal from the database of meals.
+1. **Random Meal Generator**: Users can click on the "Random Meal" button to generate a random meal from the database of meals.
 The meal will be displayed with its name and picture.

-2.## Meal Search: Users can search for meals in different categories and regions.
+2. **Meal Search**: Users can search for meals in different categories and regions.
 They can search by typing in the name of the meal in the search bar or selecting a category or region from the drop-down menus.

-3.## Meal Details: Users can click on a meal to see its details, including a list of its ingredients and instructions on how to prepare it.
+3. **Meal Details**: Users can click on a meal to see its details, including a list of its ingredients and instructions on how to prepare it.

 # Technologies Used
 ## The web application is built using the following technologies: